What is HIIT?

 Preserve Your Muscle

 If you want to preserve your muscle, then you'll want to keep an eye on your body fat percentage and your fat free mass.
-A 3:1 rest to work ratio may be best for preserving muscles and making cardiovascular gains.
+A 1:3 work to rest ratio may be best for preserving muscles and making cardiovascular gains.
 Again, the most important thing is listening to your body, getting the right nutrients, and getting enough rest.
 Not sure how much protein you need?
 Click this link to read about your Protein Requirements.
-Or, click the image below to watch the easiest way to estimate your macros.
+Or, click the image below to watch the easiest way to estimate your fats, carbs, and protein.

 Knowledge is Power